 In order to grow their online presence, a German-based women’s fashion retailer needed to align their products with the latest fashion and eCommerce trends to attract a younger buyer demographic.
 That meant providing its customers with the ability to access and purchase the company’s fashion collections through their website and multiple social channels.
-As customers are looking for incredibly personalized online experiences that reflect an understanding of their needs, interests and passions, the company was also spending an enormous amount of time constantly changing visual content to fulfill this demand.
+As customers are looking for incredibly personalized online experiences that reflect an understanding of their needs, interests, and passions, the company was also spending an enormous amount of time constantly changing the visual content to fulfill this demand.

 This company adopted a DAM system to be a single source of truth for approved marketing assets.
 No matter if employees are working directly from Germany or from one of the international offices, easy access to photos and videos is now guaranteed.
 And all of these assets have been through an evaluation process for usage rights, so employees can work individually to find the assets they need, while items they don’t have permission to use do not show up in their view of the library.
 With a cloud-based DAM, this retailer is able to quickly create rich new imagery, and get it to their six online stores as the trends constantly change.

 Result: Centralized assets and improved workflow

 Employees across the world have consistent access to all approved digital assets, and this woman’s retailer can give its teams the freedom to build progressive eCommerce projects and campaigns free of the worry over finding assets and misusing assets without proper permissions.